 2.1.1 Dental Clinic Website and Mobile application

-Dental Clinic Website and Mobile application is an application that provide service to customer of Dental Clinic(patient) such as dentist's schedule, managing appointment and reminder, promotion, dental's information, follow up and consulting between dentist and patient.
-Customer can access both web application and mobile application that Officer insert into the website.
-Dentist can have an interaction with customer through both application too, by follow up and giving out the consulted to the patient.
+Dental Clinic Website and Mobile application is a systemthat provides services to customers of Dental Clinic(patient) such as dentist's schedule, managing appointments and reminders, promotions, dental's information, consulting and follow up betweena dentist and a patient.
+Customers can access both the web application and the mobile application that Officer insert into the website.
+Dentists can have an interaction with customers through both applications, by giving consultation and following up their patients.

-Examples of dental website and mobile application are shown below
+Examples of dental website and mobile application are shown below.

 2.1.1.1 Dental Clinic by Cosmetic Innovations, Inc.